Course syllabus for Psychological Treatment, Including Psychotherapy

 Possibility of exception from the course syllabus' regulations on examination

-If there are special grounds, or a need for adaptation for a student with a functional disability, the examiner may decide to deviate from the syllabus's regulations on the examination form, the number of examination opportunities, the possibility of supplementation or exemptions from the compulsory section/s of the course etc. Content and learning outcomes as well as the level of expected knowledge, skills and attitudes may not be changed, removed or reduced.
+In the event of special circumstances, or a need of adjustments for a student with a disability, the examiner may decide to depart from the syllabus' regulations on examination form, number of examination opportunities, possibility of completion or exemption from compulsory educational elements, etc. Content and intended learning outcomes as well as the level of expected skills, knowledge and approach must not be altered, removed or lowered.

 Transitional provisions